-In recent correspondence with referees who do not usually review CM papers, I was told that our aspiration of asking referees to complete their tasks in two weeks is unusual.
+When I was an editor, I often encountered referees who did not usually review papers in my field.
+I was told that our aspiration of asking referees to complete their tasks in two weeks was unusual.
 Apparently, in most social science and management journals the time suggested for reviewing a paper is anything between four weeks and three months!
-This makes our two weeks look rather odd.
-Of course, I am aware of other disciplines where the time suggested is 1-7 days, depending on the journal, so clearly there are some very diverse practices out there.
+This made our two-week deadline look rather odd.
+Of course, I was aware of other disciplines where the time suggested was 1-7 days, depending on the journal, so clearly there are some very diverse practices.
 Given that it takes a matter of hours to review a paper, I guess that what typically happens is that a paper for review waits on someone’s desk until they finally get around to carrying out non-urgent tasks.
 Perhaps I am wrong, and perhaps some people really are spending several weeks composing a review of a paper.
 What do you think?
 When you are an author, are your expectations and aspirations different to when you are a referee?
 What is the shortest time and the longest time that you would expect to wait for the decision on your paper, and what are your experiences, especially in different fields?

 (All comments are moderated, so may not appear immediately.)